Nasser-Alkhulaifi/DFL/README.md

 Welcome to the repository for the **Decision-Focused Learning Enhanced by Automated Feature Engineering for Energy Storage Optimisation** paper.

 - The paper is currently under review.
 The code and data will be made available soon.
-- This repository hosts the **Supplementary Material** for the paper.
+- This repository hosts the **Supplementary Materials** for the paper.